 Strategy/ Activity # Description Students to be Served Proposed Expenditures 1.1 Tier 1 instruction - focus on student engagement strategies.
-Students will increase student talk Students will use content-specific academic language Students will experience an increase in opportunities to move during class (especially during block classes) Staff will reduce direct instruction (teacher talk) Staff will increase the level of productive interaction during group exercises through assigned roles, accountable products and reflective summaries Staff will have the intentional focus of the use of academic language through modeling MMS will increase the engagement of students through monthly class meetings and grade level assemblies MMS will emphasize positive teacher-student relationships MMS will seek for every student to have at least one trusted adult at school All Students 2600 District LCAP Funds 1.2 Assessment: MMS and teachers will ensure that students participate in all SMMUSD Assessment Continuum measurements to include diagnostic, progress monitoring, and interim/benchmark tools.
-Teachers will analyze the results of assessments to monitor progress and inform instruction All Students 1400 District LCAP Funds 1.3 Department PLC teams and Core (grade level) teams Time will be scheduled and provided for staff to engage in the PLC process.
+Students will increase student talk Students will use content-specific academic language Students will experience an increase in opportunities to move during class (especially during block classes) Staff will reduce direct instruction (teacher talk) Staff will increase the level of productive interaction during group exercises through assigned roles, accountable products and reflective summaries Staff will have the intentional focus of the use of academic language through modeling MMS will increase the engagement of students through monthly class meetings and grade level assemblies MMS will emphasize positive teacher-student relationships MMS will seek for every student to have at least one trusted adult at school MMS will pilot a pathway program, bringing relevant real world skills into the content of every classroom.
+All Students 4400 Site Formula Funds 1.2 Assessment: MMS and teachers will ensure that students participate in all SMMUSD Assessment Continuum measurements to include diagnostic, progress monitoring, and interim/benchmark tools.
+Teachers will analyze the results of assessments to monitor progress and inform instruction All Students 2000 Site Formula Funds 1.3 Department PLC teams and Core (grade level) teams Time will be scheduled and provided for staff to engage in the PLC process.
 PLCs will measure through analysis of lesson design and student work.
-SLT will facilitate at least 3 formal Learning Rounds as part of the cycle of inquiry.
-Core teams will have time available to meet over individual students that are struggling and seek to All Students 2800 District LCAP Funds communicate with families and support resources at school Student engagement strategies will continue to be the lead focus for teacher activities and planning.
-1.4 Intervention support MMS will continue to organize intervention classes for English and Math during 7th period (opt in program) MMS will offer tutoring available for all students in English and Math after school.
-Teachers will utilize targeted support during Support (Advisory) class for students to access teacher help/assignment help in the classes they are struggling Targeted students for support 1800 District LCAP Funds
+All Students 3000 Site Formula Funds ı SLT will facilitate at least 3 formal Learning Rounds as part of the cycle of inquiry.
+Core teams will have time available to meet over individual students that are struggling and seek to communicate with families and support resources at school Student engagement strategies will continue to be the lead focus for teacher activities and planning.
+1.4 Intervention support MMS will continue to organize intervention classes for English and Math during 7th period (opt in Targeted students for support 1100 Restricted Lottery program) MMS will offer tutoring available for all students in English and Math after school.
+Teachers will utilize targeted support during